Louisville vs. Duke NCAA Football Odds, Plays and Insights | November 18, 2021

 Duke Stats and Trends

-- Duke has four wins against the spread in 10 games this season.
+- In Duke's 10 games this season, it has four wins against the spread.

-- The Blue Devils have yet to cover the spread this year when underdogs by 19 points or more.
+- The Blue Devils have yet to cover the spread this season when underdogs by 19.5 points or more.

-- Duke's games this season have gone over the total in five out of 10 opportunities (50%).
+- Duke's games this year have hit the over on five of 10 set point totals (50%).

-- This season the Blue Devils have turned the ball over 18 times, five more than the Cardinals' takeaways (13).
+- The Blue Devils have turned the ball over five more times (18 total) than the Cardinals have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.